JpChii/JpChii.github.io/_posts/2021-05-29-Introduction-to-natural-language-processing.md

 ### Word Embeddings

+Word embedding is an efficient dense vector way where similar words have similar encodings.
+Embeddings are floating point vectors, whose values doesn't need to be setup manually.
+The advantage is the embedding values are learned during training similar to weights of a dense layer.
+The length of the vector is a parameter to be specified.

+The embedding length ranges from 8-dimensional for small datasets to 1024-dimensions for large datasets but requires more data to learn.

 **Natural Language data sources**
 Audio, text are sources of Natural Language which are also called as sequence data.
 Let's see in brief about the neural network suited best for sequential data